an artist retreat

 DAY 1 — Arrival, Settling In, Welcome Dinner

-Arrive at the property, explore the acreage, breathe in that first rush of coastal air, and make yourself at home.
-We’ll ease into the week with a slow welcome dinner around the table—good food, soft light, and an introduction to the rhythm we’ll be keeping.
+For those staying on site- arrive at the property anytime after 2pm, explore the acreage, breathe in that first rush of coastal air, and make yourself at home.
+We’ll ease into the week with a slow welcome dinner.

 Today we start a site-specific installation built in collaboration with the land itself.
-Jessie will guide us through creating with natural materials—grasses, branches, textures found on the property—paired with seasonal flowers.
-This is a beauty-in-progress kind of day, with time to shape, adjust, and respond to the landscape.
+Jesse will guide us through creating with natural materials—grasses, branches, textures found on the property.
+Ending the day with dinner for those staying on-site.

-DAY 4 — Installation Continued + Tablescape + Formal Dinner
+DAY 4 — Installation Continued / Tablescape / Formal Dinner (all)

 We’ll complete the installation in the morning, with a photography window to capture the final work.

-We close the day with a more formal dinner, styled intentionally with the work created earlier: a night that feels a little celestial, a little mid-century, and very celebratory.
+We close the day with a formal dinner, styled intentionally with the work created earlier: a night that feels a little celestial, a little mid-century, and very celebratory for all attendees!

 DAY 5 — Choose-Your-Own Morning + Departure

-A gentle final day.
+A gentle final day for those staying on the property.
 Spend the morning however you’d like: take photos, finish a personal piece, walk the trails, or savor the quiet with coffee in hand.
-Pack up at your own pace and depart by midday—rested, inspired, and carrying a softer, clearer artistic voice home with you.
+Pack up by 10am and depart inspired, and carrying a softer, clearer artistic voice home with you.

 Investment

-This retreat is intentionally intimate, with room for up to 9 artists.
-Each room option is listed below—choose the configuration that best suits your preferred level of privacy and comfort.
+This retreat is intentionally intimate, with room on the property for up to 6 artists in a private room for each.
+Each room option is listed below- choose the configuration that best suits your preferred level of privacy and comfort.

 Bedroom 1 — King Bed (Shared Room)